ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The subsequent characters are the Base64Url encoded (see Section 2 [JWS]) digest of a canonicalized and concatenated string or binary data based on the JSON pointer referenced elements of "rcd" claim or the URI referenced content contained in the claim.

+## Extensioning vCon

+vCon provides a means to extend the schema defined in this document.
+A vCon extension can define new parameters at any level of the schema.
+It can also redefine the semantics of or depricate existing parameters.
+To do so, a new extension definition MUST do the following:
+* Define a new [extensions](#extensions) token value and register it with IANA [(see examples)](#vcon-json-registry))
+* Define the new parameter(s), their meaning, value types and register them with IANA
+* Define the new semantics and values for change parameters
+* List depricated parameters, what should be used in its stead and migration approaches

 # vCon JSON Object